Eunice M. Lebowitz Fellows

 Alison Crandall ’13 worked with Professor AOK-O during her 2011-12 term as Eunice M. Lebowitz Cohen fellow to create a detailed and completely accurate model of a famous private Roman at Pompeii, the house of the Vettii.
 She crafted the model from wood in moveable parts, painted replicas of the wall paintings and floors, and designed the room to scale.
 The model is a paragon of her ingenuity and of her passion for the ancient world.

-The Department of Classical Studies is pleased to accept applications for the 2013-14 Eunice M. Lebowitz Cohen Fellowship in Classical Studies.
-Please download the following four forms: Information, Application, Poster, and Mentor/Recommender.
+The Department of Classical Studies is no longer accepting applications for the 2013-14 Eunice M. Lebowitz Cohen Fellowship in Classical Studies.
+Please continue to check the website for announcements on the 2014-15 application.
 If you have any further questions, please contact Heidi McAllister.